stephencelis/SQLite.swift/Documentation/Index.md

 [Facade pattern](https://en.wikipedia.org/wiki/Facade_pattern) to hide subclasses behind a super class.
-For example, you may want to encode an Image type that can be multiple different formats such as PNGImage, JPGImage, or HEIFIamge.
+For example, you may want to encode an Image type that can be multiple different formats such as PNGImage, JPGImage, or HEIFImage.
 You will need to determine the correct subclass before you know which type to decode.

 ```swift